 Photometry Gaia DR2 includes photometry in a three color bands: A broad "white light" color band, called G-band, as well as in red (GRP) and blue (GBP) light.
 The uncertainties in the magnitudes is estimated between 0.001mag for brighter stars in the G band to about 0.02mag for stars of 20mag in the red and blue band.
 Astrometrica will use the G band magnitude as a substitute to the V band, and GRP and blue GBP as a subsitute for the R and B bands, respectively.

 The catalog includes astrometrc positions with an accuracy (at epoch J2000.0) 0.08" to 0.12" where 2MASS astrometry was available (that is, for 410 million objects), and 0.15" to 0.30" where no data from 2MASS could be used.
 Proper motions are absolute in the ICRS reference frame (not relative, as in the USNO-B1.0).
 Magnitudes in the PPMXL were taken from USNO-B1.0, so there is no improvement in the photometric calibration compared to the USNO catalog.

-Astrometrica can access a local copy of the PPMXL or will query VizieR to download reference star data.
+Astrometrica will query VizieR to download reference star data from Gaia DR2.

 The UCAC 4 includes positions, proper motions and magnitudes for 113,780,093 objects.
 Reference star positions in UCAC 4 are accurate to about 0.02" for brighter stars (10mag to 14mag), and a precision better than 0.1" is expected at the limiting magnitude of 16mag.
 Native magnitudes have been measured in one single, non-standard color, but the catalog includes five-band photometry (B,V,g,r,i) from the APASS (AAVSO Photometric All-Sky Survey) for over 50 million stars.